About the consortium

 - Instrumentation will be for a full ensemble, but will accommodate some more common limitations, e.g. a full (four) horns.
 Percussion is still being developed, but will be suitable for 6 or 7 players and encompassing a typical percussion inventory.

-- The score will be delivered approximately around September 1, 2021 - in time for the beginning of the new school year.
+- The score will be delivered approximately around mid-November 2021 - in time to plan for 2022 concert programs

 - The composer will do at least one workshop rehearsal with your group during your concert preparations - at the very least, a virtual workshop.
-In-person sessions are absolutely a possibility, with the request that any groups outside the Columbia, SC area cover travel expenses to get to the school.
+In-person sessions are absolutely a possibility, depending on travel arrangements.

-- Consortium members will have exclusive rights to the work for the duration of the 2021-2022 academic year.
-Purchases by other directors/ensembles will not be shipped out until after June 1, 2022.
+- Consortium members will have exclusive rights to the work for through the end of the 2022-2023 academic year.
+Purchases by other directors/ensembles will not be shipped out until after June 1, 2023.

 - Consortium members will receive a full PDF set of score and parts, along with a printed & signed 11x17 score, shipped to you.